ericdebeij/edgeworker-examples/oidc/edgeworker.md

 Used upon succesful authentication at the IDP to request the JWT tokens, generate the token and perform the redirect to the origal requested url.

 Parameters:
 - code: Part of the OIDC code flow.
-The code will be used by the EdgeWorker to verify the login with the IDP.
+The code will be used by the callback routine to verify the login with the IDP.

 Cookies created:
 - \_\_token\_\_: the generated Akamai Token